Well Completion: Application and Installation Sequences of OCTG in Oil and Gas Wells

 • The drilling operation begins with the drill bit breaking through the geological formations.

-• Drill pipes are used to transmit rotary power and drilling fluid to the drill bit.
+• Drill pipes transmit rotary power and drilling fluid to the drill bit.

 • Drill collars add weight to the bit, ensuring it penetrates effectively.